All Episodes

 Well, number 20, what is it?

-Grab uh grab number 19 out there, Ed.
+Grab number 19 out there, Ed.

-We've got Mrs. Clinton got booed on a phone.
+Mrs. Clinton got booed on a phone.

 She's appearing at an Iowa event by phone Saturday, couldn't get there because of weather.

-Uh the immigrant and refugee rights member Billy Lawless has asked her a question.
+The immigrant and refugee rights member Billy Lawless has asked her a question.

 He's not happy with her response.

-He asked her, Will you in the first hundred days, will you come up with comprehensive immigration reform?
+He asked her, will you in the first hundred days, will you come up with comprehensive immigration reform?

 Well, I'll do my president.